-Towns now also have the option of charging an additional fee for certain kinds of short-term rentals (STRs), a so-called Community Impact Fee (CIF).
+Beginning in January 2023, the towns of Cape Cod have the option of adopting an additional fee for short-term rentals (STRs).
 This is an additional charge of up to 3% of STR prices.
-The fee can apply to two types of short-term rentals.
-Towns must adopt the CIF separately from the Rooms Excise Tax, and the fee applying to each type of STR must be adopted separately.
+However, only three Cape communities have adopted the STR Impact Fee: Falmouth, Provincetown, and Wellfleet.
+Each municipality on Cape Cod should adopt the Community Impact Fee.
+The fee can apply to two types of short-term rentals: (a) STRs in 2- and 3-family units where one unit is occupied by the property owner and (b) STRs that are one of at least two STRs under the same ownership in a given town.
+Towns must adopt the STR Community Impact Fee separately from the Rooms Excise Tax, and the fee applying to each type of STR must be adopted separately.